KeyboardKit/KeyboardKit/README.md

 ## Features

-KeyboardKit has open-source features that help you build great keyboards:
+KeyboardKit helps you build amazing keyboard extensions, and provides you with a completely free, open-source keyboard engine.
+You can upgrade to [KeyboardKit Pro][Pro] to unlock even more features.

+### Open-Source

 * 🌱 [Essentials][Essentials] - Essential keyboard utilities, models, services & views.
 * ⌨️ [Essentials-KeyboardView][Essentials-KeyboardView] - Render a native-looking, customizable iOS keyboard.